Why is recruitment so broken (and can it be fixed)?

 Everything else in the process is set up inefficiently too.

-- A job spec is shared, something that will be pretty sterile, probably recycled from the last round of hiring 3 years ago and doesn’t tell the recruiter (or candidate) anything.
+- A job spec is shared, something that will be pretty sterile, probably recycled from the last round of hiring three years ago and doesn’t tell the recruiter (or candidate) anything.

-- The company sits back and wait for the CVs to flood in, typically a huge barrage in the first few days then this tails off as the recruiters' focus on 'better' (or new) business
+- The company sits back and waits for the CVs to flood in, typically a huge barrage in the first few days then this tails off as the recruiters focus on 'better' (or new) business

 - They review loads of CVs, interview candidates, reject a lot of people, berate recruiters and re-run the process again as many times as needed until they make a hire.
 Most likely changing the recruiters along the way.